w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 -   [3.1.3 Unusual
     Words](http://www.w3.org/TR/UNDERSTANDING-WCAG20/meaning-idioms)

-### Working with WCAG 2 &mdash; Day 2 Session 1  {#d2s1}
+### Working with WCAG &mdash; Day 2 Session 1  {#d2s1}

 **Target audience:** Web content authors and visual designers, website developers and application programmers

 #### Learning Objectives:

--   Explain the concepts of WCAG 2 and list its supporting documents
+-   Explain the concepts of WCAG and list its supporting documents
--   Use WCAG 2 documents to support practical implementation and testing
+-   Use WCAG documents to support practical implementation and testing
--   Explain the improvements and benefits of WCAG 2
+-   Explain the improvements and benefits of WCAG

 #### Outline:

--   Introduction to the WCAG 2 documents
+-   Introduction to the WCAG documents
--   Demonstration of the "How to Meet WCAG 2 (Quick Reference)", and how to use the filters
+-   Demonstration of the "How to Meet WCAG (Quick Reference)", and how to use the filters
--   Benefits of WCAG 2, especially in relation to testability and applicability to different situations
+-   Benefits of WCAG, especially in relation to testability and applicability to different situations
--   Applicability of WCAG 2 to all web technologies
+-   Applicability of WCAG to all web technologies
 -   Introduction to accessibility support

 #### Related Topics with More Information: